roymartinezblanco/Kubernetes-Reverse-Proxy-Deployment/README.md

 Services is what enables us to define how we will connect to the pods and be the front for them.

- The `port` is to what the service will be listending and then forwarding to the `targetport`.
+ The `port` is to what the service will be listening and then forwarding to the `targetport`.

 ```yaml
 apiVersion: v1